dariost/clevo-xsm-wmi/README.md

 If it returns no line such as 'clevo_xsm_wmi: Model Clevo P15SM found', then your model isn't supported.
 Please open an issue and supply the output of 'uname -a', 'sudo dmidecode' and 'dmesg | grep clevo'.

+### Pull Requests
+Please create a pull request into the testing branch.
+After rewiev and testing we commting in the master branch.

 ### License
 This program is free software;  you can redistribute it and/or modify it under the terms of the  GNU General Public License as published by